Ryan-Martin22/The-Cocktail-Lab/README.md

 # The Cocktail Lab
 # Milestone Project 1 - Static Front End Website

-* DISCLAIMER: The Cocktail lab is a fictional company.
-This wedsite is for the developers portfolio and for the competition of the Code Institute milestone project 1.
+* DISCLAIMER: The Cocktail Lab is a fictional company.
+This website is for the developers portfolio and for the competition of the Code Institute milestone project 1.

 ![Mockup image](assets/images/Screenshot9.png)